 During a lecture, an instructor writes notes for the class on a whiteboard.

-Every year, thousands of Jayhawks enter the workforce determined to excel in some of the most in-demand occupations in our nation, including IT specialists, nurses, doctors, teachers, social workers, and more.
+Every year, thousands of Jayhawks enter the workforce prepared to excel in some of the most in-demand occupations in our nation, including IT specialists, nurses, doctors, teachers, social workers, and more.

 KU students wearing business attire network with local participants during a job fair.